History of Swindon: The 1800s – canals and steam

-The 19th century saw the beginnings of Swindon's growth, firstly through the Canals and later due to the Railway.
-Changes which helped the towns population double in the first half of the century from 1,198 in 1801 to 2,495 in 1841.
+The 19th century saw the beginnings of Swindon's growth, firstly through the canals and later due to the railway; changes which helped the town's population double in the first half of the century from 1,198 in 1801 to 2,495 in 1841.
 With new houses being built along Bath Road using stone from the local quarries, Swindon continued to move away from being a purely agricultural town.

-However, this did not stop an observation being made in 1830 that Swindon was "a town of two principal streets." and also "A small village of no importance on the summit of the hill near the important market town of Highworth."
+However, this did not stop an observation being made in 1830 that Swindon was "a town of two principal streets" and also "a small village of no importance on the summit of the hill near the important market town of Highworth".

-The Canals came to Swindon in the early part of the century, to be replaced later by the siting of the Great Western Railway's Works and the building of New Swindon in the mid-19th century.
+The Wilts & Berks Canal and the North Wilts Canal came to Swindon in the early part of the century, to be replaced later by the siting of the Great Western Railway's Works and the building of New Swindon in the mid-19th century.

-Swindon at the beginning of the 19th century was still mainly centred at the top of Swindon Hill, some farmhouses, cottages and small dwellings were scattered around its base.
-Today's suburbs of Coate, Broome, Westleaze, Walcott, Russia Platt (later Rushey Platt), Westcott, Eastcott, Rodbourne Cheney, Westlecot and Kings Hill were all still small hamlets.
+Swindon at the beginning of the 19th century was still mainly centred at the top of Swindon Hill, while some farmhouses, cottages and small dwellings were scattered around its base.
+Today's suburbs of Coate, Broome, Westleaze, Walcott, Russia Platt (later Rushey Platt), Westcott, Eastcott, Rodbourne Cheney, Westlecot and Kings Hill were all still hamlets.
 A number of these are now in areas considered to be in the town centre.

-Eastcott became the focus of the new Swindon, with the Wilts and Berks Canal Company building Swindon Wharf and a number of canal buildings just north of the hamlet.
+Eastcott became the focus of the new Swindon, with the Wilts & Berks Canal Company constructing a wharf and a number of canal-related buildings just north of the hamlet.
 Regent Circus is the site of a former orchard and a public house called the Red Cow (now recognised in the current pub named the Red Cow near to the original site).

-A bridge placed across the canal in 1806 to provide access to a farm was later to become the Golden Lion bridge, now located in the centre of Swindon's main shopping area on Canal Walk.
-Up until 1840, what is known today as Swindon town centre was farms and fields.
+A bridge placed across the canal in 1806 to provide access to a farm was later to become the Golden Lion bridge, named for a nearby pub; its site is now within Swindon's shopping area.
+Until 1840, what is known today as Swindon town centre was farms and fields.